gassbanterr/orbiscast/README.md

 - `/join`: Join a voice channel.
 - `/leave`: Leave the voice channel.

-_Note that the available channels will be shown when tab-completing the channel name._
+_The available channels will be shown when tab-completing the channel name._